DrC0okie/HEIG_CLD_Labo5/README.md

 > What happens if you delete a Frontend or API Pod?

-1. We delete the Pod using `kubectl delete`.
+1. We delete the Pod using the `kubectl delete` command.
 2. The Kubernetes API server receives the deletion request and marks the Pod for deletion.
 3. The kubelet on the node where the Pod was running notices that the Pod has been marked for deletion, stops the Pod's containers, and then removes the Pod from the node.
 4. The Deployment or ReplicaSet controller in the Kubernetes control plane notices that the number of running Pods is less than the desired number of replicas specified in the Deployment or ReplicaSet.